-Since PyTorch has a variety of model definition methods, we need to get a uniform modality of disparate community model codes.
-Merak adopts trace tool \textit{torch.fx}~\cite{torchfx} in PyTorch.
-The tool would trace the whole model into a GraphModule, but it requires running the model for one step.
-However, training, even only loading, a DNN model on a single device could easily exceed the device's memory capacity nowadays.
-For example, a 175 billion parameters GPT-3 model costs 700GB memory for parameter storing.
+Since PyTorch offers a variety of model definition methods, we must obtain a uniform modality of disparate community model codes.
+Merak employs the trace tool \textit{torch.fx}~\cite{torchfx} in PyTorch, which traces an entire model into a GraphModule, but it requires running the model for one step.
+However, training, even only loading, a DNN model can easily exceed the memory capacity of a single device nowadays.
+For example, a 175-billion-parameter GPT-3 model requires 700 GB of memory to store parameters.

-Before the model is created, we create \emph{proxy nodes} for patching intensive computing nodes such as GEMM operations, which usually take the most computational load in recent DNN architectures.
-Proxy nodes do not own any parameters but could return results of right sizes so that they can participate in model tracing normally.
-Moreover, proxy nodes remember all functionality and can be restored to the functional node after being assigned to GPUs.
-Proxy nodes make it possible that a single worker could store a whole giant DNN model and swiftly executes the model tracing on CPUs, which typically own a larger memory capacity than a single GPU.
-In our experiments, one regular server with 96GB RAMs could handle the complete GPT-3 model.
+To reduce the memory overhead, we design \emph{proxy nodes} to patch intensive computing nodes, such as GEMM and convolution operations, which usually require the most computational load in recent DNN architectures.
+Proxy nodes are not associated with any parameters, but they can return appropriately-sized results according to the inputs, and therefore participate in model tracing normally.
+Furthermore, proxy nodes remember all functionalities, and can be restored to the functional node after being assigned to GPUs.
+The proxy node-based graph enables a single worker to store a whole giant DNN model and swiftly executes model tracing on CPUs, which typically have a larger memory capacity than GPUs.
+In our experiments, one regular server with 96GB of RAM could handle a complete GPT-3 model.

-Furthermore, we implement auto TMP with proxy nodes.
-Since proxy nodes replace all GEMM operators, we can use a feature dict to map nodes with a TMP attribute, which can give the information including how to partition the operator and conduct communication.
-When reconstructing the computation nodes from proxy nodes, we can adopt TMP modules according to the TMP attribute instead of original operations, thus achieving the auto TMP.
-We hold default feature dicts for common transformer based models in Transformers community, including language models (e.g., BERT~\cite{devlin2018bert}, GPT~\cite{gpt2}, T5~\cite{t5model}) and image classification models (e.g., ViT~\cite{vit}, Swin~\cite{swin}).
-In addition, users could define a feature dict through our interface easily.
+Furthermore, we implement the auto TMP with proxy node-based graph.
+As we proxy all GEMM operators and follow Megatron-LM~\cite{shoeybi2019megatron} for TMP implementation, proxy nodes will exactly include all operators that need to be partitioned.
+We use a feature dict to map a TMP attribute to each proxied node, which can provide information such as TMP degree, operator partition dimension, and communication primitive.
+With the help of TMP attributes, model tracing will correctly generate the TMP-enabled proxied model graph.
+When reconstructing the computation nodes from proxy nodes, we adopt TMP modules instead of the original GEMM operations and add communication operations according to TMP attributes, thus achieving automated TMP.
+We hold default feature dicts for common transformer-based models in community, including transformer decoder models (e.g. GPT~\cite{gpt2}), encoder models (e.g. BERT~\cite{devlin2018bert}), encoder-decoder models (e.g. T5~\cite{t5model}), and image classification models (e.g., ViT~\cite{vit} and Swin Transformer~\cite{swin}).
+In addition, users can easily define a feature dict through our interface.